blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 == Changelog ==

 = 2.2.0 =
-* Added support for changes introduced by version 0.10 of the Catenis Enterprise API.
+* Added support for changes introduced by version 0.10 of the Catenis API.

 = 2.1.0 =
-* Updated dependency package Catenis API PHP client library to its latest version (4.0), which targets version 0.9 of the Catenis Enterprise API.
+* Updated dependency package Catenis API PHP client library to its latest version (4.0), which targets version 0.9 of the Catenis API.
 * Added workaround to avoid that Catenis device credentials fields — *Device ID* and *API Access Secret* — be automatically filled by the web browser when editing a page.
 This behavior has been observed on Google Chrome 79.0 on Linux.

 = 2.0.0 =
-* Added support for changes introduced by version 0.7 of the Catenis Enterprise API.
+* Added support for changes introduced by version 0.7 of the Catenis API.
-* Added support for changes introduced by version 0.8 of the Catenis Enterprise API.
+* Added support for changes introduced by version 0.8 of the Catenis API.
-* Updated dependency package Catenis API PHP client library to its latest version (3.0), which targets version 0.8 of the Catenis Enterprise API.
+* Updated dependency package Catenis API PHP client library to its latest version (3.0), which targets version 0.8 of the Catenis API.
 * New `Compression Threshold` settings used for instantiating the Catenis API client.
 * API client methods with an update interface: *logMessage*, *sendMessage*, *readMessage*, *listMessages*, *retrieveAssetIssuanceHistory*
 * New API client method: *retrieveMessageProgress*